Decline and fall of Pedro II of Brazil: Third trip to Europe and end of slavery in Brazil

 The Emperor's health had considerably worsened by 1887 and fever attacks had become common.
 His personal doctors suggested a trip to Europe for medical treatment.
 When embarking, he was greeted by a crowd which cried out, "Long live His Majesty the Emperor of Brazil!"
 He left on 30 June 1887 along with his wife and his grandson Pedro Augusto.
 Once more his daughter Isabel became regent in his place.
 He remained for a short time in Portugal and traveled on to Paris, where he stayed in the Grand Hotel as usual.
 There he received Louis Pasteur, Ambroise Thomas, Pierre Émile Levasseur, François Coppée, Alexandre Dumas, fils, Arsène Houssaye, Guerra Junqueiro, and two of Victor Hugo's grandsons, among others.
 In a conversation with Houssaye, the Emperor again lamented what he considered a "crown of thorns" he had to bear.
 Pedro II also saw his old friend Michel Eugène Chevreul, who was by then 102 years old.

 Pedro II departing to Europe in 1887.
 On his right is his wife and on his left, his elder grandson Pedro Augusto.

 The monarch was examined by the French doctors Charles-Édouard Brown-Séquard, Jean-Martin Charcot and Michel Peter, who recommended a visit to the spas at Baden-Baden.
 He remained there for two months and met with old acquaintances, including Wilhelm I of Germany and Leopold II of Belgium.
 He also visited the tomb of his daughter Leopoldina in Coburg.
 He returned to Paris on 8 October 1887 and met his sisters Januária and Francisca.
-From there he traveled to Italy where he was invited by the King of Italy to a dinner along with Victoria of the United Kingdom and Natalija Obrenović, Queen of Serbia.
-In Florence he unveiled the painting Independence or Death by the Brazilian painter Pedro Américo in the presence of the British Queen, the Serbian queen and Charles I, King of Württemberg.
+From there he traveled to Italy where he was invited by the King of Italy to a dinner along with Queen Victoria and Natalija Obrenović, Queen of Serbia.
+In Florence he unveiled the painting Independence or Death by the Brazilian painter Pedro Américo in the presence of Victoria, Obrenović and Charles I of Württemberg.
 In Milan he met with Cesare Cantù.
 There his health worsened on 3 May 1888, and he passed two weeks between life and death, even being anointed.
 Charcot came from Paris to assist and administered caffeine by intervenous injection, resulting in an improvement in the Emperor's health.
 On 22 May he received news that slavery had been abolished in Brazil by a law sanctioned by his daughter.
 Lying in bed with a weak voice and tears in his eyes, he said, "Great people!
 Great people!"